bitovi/academy/src/program-management-with-jira/7-advanced-roadmap-setup.md

 Jira’s [Advanced Roadmap](https://www.atlassian.com/software/jira/guides/advanced-roadmaps/overview#what-are-scenarios-in-advanced-roadmaps) feature enables the coordination of timelines across multiple projects and teams.
 We will use Advanced Roadmaps as part of the upcoming [learn-agile-program-management-with-jira/estimating],  Scheduling, and Managing training pages.

-We will learn how to setup an Advanced Roadmap plan that shows all initiatives that are in the estimating phase and later.
+We will learn how to set up an Advanced Roadmap plan that shows all initiatives that are in the estimating phase and later.
 The plan will also be able to:

 - show epics and stories under those initiatives
 - show the "Story points median" and "Story points confidence" fields we will use to estimate work